wenchaodong/TechSalary/README.md

 # Analysis of the Gender Pay Gap and Workplace Culture in the Technology Sector

-This repository contains data and codes used in three studies.
+This repository contains anonymized data and codes used in three studies.

 ## Study 1
 ### Data